 The Teen Challenge program teaches biblical values that can be applied regularly, such as integrity, self-control, and compassion.
 Over the course of the 15-month program, young men develop important life skills designed to help them become esteemed employees and dependable family members.

-Combining personal studies, class lectures, chapel services, and vocational training, programming provides young men with ample opportunities to develop healthy thinking patterns and positive lifestyle changes.
+Clients participate in personal studies, class lectures, chapel services, life skills training, and vocational training.
 Participants leave the program having earned their G.E.D (if they haven’t already) and work closely with staff members to set realistic goals in preparation for life beyond rehab.
 Clinical counseling addresses co-occurring disorders in relevant clients.

 ACCOMMODATIONS & AMENITIES

-There is currently no information provided by the facility regarding its living arrangements and related offerings, however, the one Rehabs.com survey respondent to date gave perfect five-star ratings for the accommodations and for the quality of the meals.
+There is currently no information provided by the facility regarding its living arrangements and related offerings, but one loved one surveyed by Rehabs.com to date gave perfect five-star ratings for the accommodations and for the quality of the meals.